dhellmann/pymotw/PyMOTW/cgitb/index.rst

 Python's default exception handling behavior is to print a *traceback* to standard error with the call stack leading up to the error position.
-This basic output is frequently enough information to understand the cause of the exception and permit a fix.
+This basic output frequently contains enough information to understand the cause of the exception and permit a fix.

 .. include:: cgitb_basic_traceback.py